 The Foundation values the partnerships established with Newcombe-funded institutions and encourages programs and initiatives that effectively serve mature women students through regular conferences with program coordinators, campus visits, and the CWNF website.

-The Foundation's latest grants in support of this program total $727,500 for scholarships to be awarded in the 2012-13 academic year at thirty institutions, with an additional $351,500 offered as matching challenges to build Newcombe-endowed scholarship funds at thirty of these institutions.
+The Foundation's latest grants in support of this program total $736,500 for scholarships to be awarded in the 2013-14 academic year at twenty-nine institutions, with an additional $421,333 offered as matching challenges to build Newcombe-endowed scholarship funds at thirty-one institutions.

 Grants for 2012-13:

-The Newcombe-endowed scholarship funds that benefit mature women students at thirty-three institutions reported a combined market value of $5.8 million as of Spring 2012.
-Cumulatively, these funds have produced over $1.4 million in income for Newcombe Scholarships.
+The Newcombe-endowed scholarship funds that benefit mature women (and men) students at thirty-five institutions reported a combined market value of $6.4 million as of December 2012.
+Cumulatively, these funds have produced over $1.7 million in income for Newcombe Scholarships.